 According to the National Institutes of Health (NIH), some people taking Valsartan suffered acute liver injury.
 In these cases, the damage usually happened within 1 to 8 weeks of starting Valsartan.
 Symptoms of this type of injury caused by Valsartan are like hepatitis symptoms, which include:

 The NIH also notes that Valsartan-induced acute liver injury can develop into an even more serious liver disease called cholestasis.
 This disease occurs when the flow of bile from the liver is reduced or blocked.
 Bile is fluid produced by the liver that aids in the digestion of food, especially fats.
 Symptoms of cholestasis are:

 The liver plays an important role in metabolizing medicine.
 Some medicines are more difficult for the liver to metabolize and may be toxic to the liver.
 If a patient already has liver problems, and the patient’s liver can’t break down Valsartan, the drug could build up in the body and cause damage.

 You might have a legal claim if you were prescribed recalled Valsartan, Losartan or Irbesartan with a diagnosis of colon or gastric cancer, or evidence of kidney/liver damage or disease with a minimum 3-day hospitalization.
-Potential claimants should be between the ages of 40 to 60 and must have been diagnosed with a qualifying cancer after regular use of the recalled drug for at least 30 days between 2014 to present.
-The Dunken Law Approach is hyper client-focused: with our high-touch client concierge platform you’ll receive regular litigation updates, customized content to explain the mass tort process and proactive communication.
-Speak to one of our knowledgeable case management specialists and receive a free legal consultation.
+Potential claimants should be between the ages of 40 to 60 and must have been diagnosed with qualifying cancer after regular use of the recalled drug for at least 30 days between 2014 to present.
+The Dunken Law Approach is hyper client-focused: with our high-touch client concierge platform, you’ll receive regular litigation updates, customized content to explain the mass tort process and proactive communication.
+Speak to one of our knowledgeable mass tort litigation lawyers and receive a free legal consultation.
 Use the form on this page to get started.